tokenspice/tokenspice/README.md

 TokenSPICE expects a netlist module (in a netlist.py file) that defines these specific classes and functions:

-- 'USE_EVM' boolean: if not using EVM, it employes speedups
 - `SimStrategy` class: simulation run parameters
 - `KPIs` class and `netlist_createLogData()` function: what metrics to log during the run
 - `netlist_plotInstructions()` function: how to plot the metrics after the run